 '''

-bootRun {
+tasks.named("bootRun") {

 systemProperty 'com.example.property', findProperty('example') ?: 'default'

 }

 '''

 '''

-tasks.getByName<BootRun>("bootRun") {
+tasks.named<BootRun>("bootRun") {

 systemProperty("com.example.property", findProperty("example") ?: "default")

 }

 '''

 The preceding example sets that com.example.property system property to the value of the example project property.
 If the example project property has not been set, the value of the system property will be default.